Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes: Experimental Setup

 \subsection{Model Access and Inference Protocol}

-All models were evaluated in a \textit{zero-shot} setting under a unified inference protocol across tasks.
-Proprietary systems were accessed through their official APIs, while open-source models were run via official or verified HuggingFace implementations.
-No task-specific fine-tuning or prompt adaptation beyond the unified template was applied.
+All models were evaluated in a \textit{zero-shot} setting with a unified protocol across tasks.
+Proprietary systems were accessed through their official APIs, while open-source models were run via HuggingFace implementations.